Noise sensitivity of random walks on groups: Introduction

 \begin{theorem} Let $G$ be a countable group and $\mu$ a finitely supported probability measure on $G$. \begin{enumerate} \item If $G$ admits a non-trivial homomorphism onto a free abelian group, then $(G,\mu)$ is not $\ell^1$-noise sensitive. \item If $(G,\mu)$ is $\ell^1$-noise sensitive, then it is Liouville. \end{enumerate} \end{theorem}

 This is a concatenation of Corollary \ref{cor:surject} and Theorem \ref{thm:ell1Liouville}.
 The first part essentially follows from the central limit theorem.
 For the second part, recall that the space of bounded harmonic functions on $(G,\mu)$ is parametrized by the Poisson boundary \cite{Furstenberg1971}.
 The random walk $(G,\mu)$ is Liouville if this boundary is reduced to a point, i.e. if all bounded harmonic functions are constant.
 In the non-Liouville case, the first increment $s_1$ already carries information on the position of $X_n$.
 For instance in a free group, the first letter of a minimal representative word of $X_n$ is correlated to the first increment.
-This prevents $\ell^1$-noise sensitivity.
+This prevents $\ell^1$-noise sensitivity of the free group.
+In fact, this obstruction can be strengthen to show that the free group is not even noise sensitive at large scale, see Proposition~\ref{notlargefree}.

 By~\cite{KV}, Liouville property is also equivalent to the vanishing of the asymptotic entropy $\lim \frac{1}{n}\H(X_n)$ which measures the average amount of information in one increment of $X_n$.
-This provides an obstruction to entropy noise sensitivity.
+This provides an elementary obstruction to entropy noise sensitivity.

 \begin{theorem} If $(G,\mu)$ is entropy noise sensitive, then it is Liouville. \end{theorem}